hacknightly/darrellbanks.com/content/_index.md

 ---
-title: Musings on engineering, life, and personal renaissance.
+title: Musings of a constant personal renaissance
 description: A place for me to ponder and share.
 ---